Vickers Aircraft Wave

 The Vickers Aircraft Company Wave is a two-seat amphibious aircraft, under development by the Vickers Aircraft Company of Hamilton, New Zealand.
 It was introduced at the Sport Aviation Expo in Sebring, Florida in 2014.

 Design and development

-The Wave is a two-seat, side-by-side configuration, high wing amphibious aircraft.
+The Wave is a two-seat, side-by-side configuration, high wing amphibious aircraft, intended for the US light-sport aircraft category.
 The fuselage and wings are constructed from a combination of aluminum and carbon fibre composite materials.
 An automatic folding wing mechanism and ballistic parachute are planned to be integrated.